-The definition of a sequence ∞-distributed has been given serious consideration as a candidate for a definition of random sequence.
-To explain what is ∞-distributivity, it will help us to consider the particular case of binary sequences.
+∞-distributed sequences have been given serious consideration as candidates for a definition of a random sequence.
+To explain what ∞-distributivity is, it will help us to consider the particular case of binary sequences.
 A binary sequence is considered ∞-distributed if it is k-distributed for all natural numbers k.
 Intuitively, a k-distributed binary sequence is one in which the probability of a certain k-digit binary string appearing in the sequence is the same as any other.
 In other words, the sequence’s probability distribution is uniform for k-digit binary strings.

 In more precise terms, a binary sequence Xn is k-distributed for a certain k if